9 Things to Avoid When Managing Social Media for a Brand

 Strong Social Media Strategy Starts with Preparation

-A single poorly worded tweet or mismanaged campaign can go viral for the wrong reasons, turning what was meant to be a positive brand moment into a full-blown crisis.
+A single, poorly worded tweet or mismanaged campaign can easily go viral for all the wrong reasons.
+And what could have been a positive brand moment can quickly spiral into a full-blown crisis.

 Social media management software can make your efforts easier.
 These tools include drafting and scheduling tools that can help you get feedback from others on the team, as well as monitoring and reporting tools to help you track progress.
 Check out our list of best social media management tools to learn more.